eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 The resulting filter is pass band between the poles, but since the poles are spread at different integer values in k space, a wide band low pass filter can be constructed by combining filters using different strides.
-As shown in (Vay et al. 2011), the successive application of 4-passes + compensation of filters with strides 1, 2 and 4 has a nearly equivalent fall-off in gain as 80 passes + compensation of a bilinear filter.
+As shown in :cite:t:`Vayjcp2011`, the successive application of 4-passes + compensation of filters with strides 1, 2 and 4 has a nearly equivalent fall-off in gain as 80 passes + compensation of a bilinear filter.
 Yet, the strided filter solution needs only 15